Christianization of the Roman Empire as diffusion of innovation: Innovators of the first century

 In the diffusion model, those who first recognize and adopt a new idea are called innovators.
 They are of prime importance.
 They are often on the fringes of society, and launch the innovation, (in this case Christianity), into the social system from outside the system.
 In the first century, Jews were outsiders to the established Roman religious system, and it was approximately 700 converted Jews, including Paul and the other Apostles, who first introduced Christianity to the Roman Empire.

 Collar argues that Paul the Apostle was one of Christianity's original innovators.
 He converted to Christianity sometime within a few years of Jesus' death on the "Road to Damascus" as recorded in Acts 9:13–16 and Galatians 1:11–24.
 Paul made three (possibly four) missionary journeys, but there is no scholarly agreement on exactly when Paul was converted and when these journeys began.
 John Knox dated Paul's conversion to AD 34–35 at the earliest.
-Between 45–49, Paul founded the church in Antioch, where the term Christian was first used to refer to both Jews and Gentiles of the new faith (Acts 11:26).
+Between 45 and 49, Paul founded the church in Antioch, where the term Christian was first used to refer to both Jews and Gentiles of the new faith (Acts 11:26).
 Paul founded churches in four Roman provinces: Galatia, Macedonia, Achaia and Asia.
 In Asia alone, he founded churches in the towns of Ephesus, Smyrna, Pergamon, Thyatira, Sardis, Philadelphia, Laodicea on the Lycus, Colossae, and Hieropolis.
 He founded churches in Roman Syria (Acts 15:40–41) and Crete, and possibly Illyricum (Romans 15:19), Arabia Petraea and Hispania.

 All 12 Apostles are alleged to have made missionary journeys and founded churches in the first century.
 In the year 47, the Church of the East was founded in Mesopotamia (modern Iraq) by Thomas the Apostle.
 Indian historian K. S. Mathew writes that it has been proven "indubitably" that after Thomas left Mesopotamia, he began to preach the gospel in India in the year 52.
 Thomas's alleged visit to China is mentioned in the Indian books and church traditions, such as the Malayalam ballad Thomas Ramban Pattu (The Song of the Lord Thomas), of the Saint Thomas Christians.
 Saint Thomas Christians claim descent from the early Christians evangelized by Thomas the Apostle in AD 52.
 Sources indicate Thomas came to India, went to China, and came back to India where he died.

 Paul's journeys ended with his death, probably in Rome, under Nero before the end of Nero's reign in 68.
 The beheading of Paul (1 Clem 5:5–7), and Peter being crucified upside-down are recorded in Tertullian's Prescription Against Heretics chapter XXXVI, and also in Eusebius' Church History Book III chapter I.